Liberty is the evolution that occurs between oppression and anarchy. MIND f DEMUS.COM

 "What madness," I thought.
-"There's a very good chance that when I figure out the rules and goals of this game I will be even more pissed-off than I am now, watching these battles."
-Yet, my desire to decipher the reason behind clashing gladiators, was palpable.
-Then a player popped a knee, or fractured a rib or something and I thought~ Madness! madness I tellya...
+"There's a very good chance that when I figure out the rules and goals of this game I'll be even more pissed-off than I am now."
+Yet, my desire to decipher the motive behind the clashing gladiators, was palpable.
+Then a player popped a knee as his leg got forced in a direction it had no business going ~ Madness! madness I tellya!

 Quickly, I learned.
 I was indoctrinated.
 Captivated by a 1987 NY Giants Championship.